BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 ### (PLEASE READ THROUGH THE WHOLE FILE)

 #### Game description:
 Text-based life simulator from ages 13-23, a parody of the game 'BitLife - Life Simulator'.
+Tested on academy21 server.
 Note: This is a game that is not supposed to be taken too seriously since it's just a parody (there will be ridiculous events thoughout the game).

 #### Compilation and Execution: